SamarthK1239/SamarthK1239.github.io/index.md

   <li>and much more!</li>
  </ul>

- If you'd like to reach out to me for more information about anything at all, you can send me an email at <kulkarni.samarth@yahoo.com> or <samarthk1239@gmail.com>
+ If you'd like to reach out to me for more information about anything at all, you can send me an email at <kulkarni.samarth@yahoo.com> or my [Penn State email](ssk5542@psu.edu)

 **Important links:**
 [Profile](https://samarthk1239.github.io/portfolio.html) | [Achievements](https://samarthk1239.github.io/achievements.html) | [Projects](https://samarthk1239.github.io/projects.html)